sbraende/expense-tracker/README.md

 ## AI

-/_ Help from AI for "gradient-dropshadow" _/
+- Help from AI for CSS "gradient-dropshadow" for Balance Component
+- Some help from AI for validation of input field on InputModal.jsx.
+Specifically handleSubmit (validation), and validateForm();